Sunbury donates warehouse property for parking lot at Albright Center

 SUNBURY — The Albright Center will now have a parking lot after city officials decided to donate the former Chestnut Street warehouse to the nonprofit group.

-The warehouse, located at 441 Chestnut St., which was once considered a possibility for the new Sunbury police station, has been vacant for years and stores city property.
+The warehouse, located at 441 Chestnut St., was once considered a possibility for the new Sunbury police station and is currently used to store city property.

 Council members Jim Eister, Ric Reichner, Josh Brosious and Mayor Kurt Karlovich voted in favor of the donation.
 Councilman Chris Reis abstained because he is a board member for Sunbury Revitilization Inc., which oversees the Albright Center.